hakehardware/ollamometer/README.md

 powershell -ExecutionPolicy Bypass -File venv\Scripts\Activate.ps1
 ```

-3. Install dependencies:
+4. Install dependencies:
 ```bash
 pip install -r requirements.txt
 ```

-4. Configure your system (edit `config.py`):
+5. Configure your system (edit `config.py`):
    - Set `OLLAMA_BASE_URL` if Ollama is on a different machine
    - Update `SYSTEM_INFO` with your hardware specifications
    - Customize `AVAILABLE_MODELS` if desired

-5. Run the application:
+6. Run the application:
 ```bash
 python ollamometer.py
 ```

-6. Open your browser to `http://localhost:5555`
+7. Open your browser to `http://localhost:5555`

 **Note**: To deactivate the virtual environment when done, simply run `deactivate`.

 ## Configuration

+**Note**: Your `config.py` file is not tracked by git, so pulling updates won't overwrite your settings.
+After pulling updates, check `config.py.example` for any new configuration options.

 ### Ollama Server